jdhruv555/DATA-VISUAL/README.md

 An interactive web application for creating and customizing data graphs with a beautiful space-themed interface.

+⚠️ **IMPORTANT**: This application is only accessible through the official GitHub Pages deployment at [https://jdhruv555.github.io/DATA-VISUAL/](https://jdhruv555.github.io/DATA-VISUAL/).
+Please do not attempt to run or deploy it elsewhere.

 ## Features

 - Multiple chart types (Line, Bar, Pie, Scatter)